rayhanur-rahman/resumewebsitebuilder/milestone2/BOT.md

+## Bot Integration
+We have used [botkit-ai](https://botkit.ai) and nodejs to build our bot for slack platform.

 ## Use Cases Refinement
 Based on the feedback from our design milestone and initial implementation, the use cases for the bot have been improved.